 A wine tour (or two, or three!) is a must-do when you’re here.
 I’d book a group tour or hire a driver so you don’t have to drive after every vineyard.
 If you’ve rented a car, I’d recommend detouring a bit to drive along part of the sea.
 Arcachon is a seaside town near Bordeaux renowned for its oysters.

 The city’s “crowning jewel” is the grand Place de la Bourse (pictured above), which overlooks the Miroir d’Eau reflection pool.
-Seeing this palace and doing a river dinner cruise are my top recommendations for evening activities to enjoy the sunset.
+My top activity recommendations for Bordeaux are a food and wine tour, a river cruise, and a day trip to Saint-Emilion.

 When you’re in Bordeaux, you’ll want to climb up into the spires of the church of St Michel (the highest point in the city) for some stellar views.
 I also recommend setting aside some time to wander along the Garonne River.
 It winds through the city and is surrounded by picturesque parks and neighborhoods.